jellyfin/jellyfin.org/docs/general/networking/index.md

 ### Final Steps

-It's strongly recommend that you check your SSL strength and server security at [SSLLabs](https://www.ssllabs.com/ssltest/analyze.html) if you are exposing these services to the internet.
+It's strongly recommended that you check your SSL strength and server security at [SSLLabs](https://www.ssllabs.com/ssltest/analyze.html) if you are exposing these services to the internet.